LearnOnDemandSystems/docs/guides/cloud-slice/cloud-slice.md

    ![Create Cloud Resource Template - Basic Information Tab](images/lod-cloud-resource-template-basic-information.png)

 1. If your Cloud Resource Template has parameters whose values you want displayed to students, or whose values must be set when the Cloud Resource Template is added to a lab profile, click the **Parameters** tab.
-From this tab you can either add individual template parameters by clicking the **Add Template Parameter** button, or you can add a set of template parameters by clicking the **Import From Json** button to import a JSON document that defines the parameters.
+From this tab you can either add individual template parameters by clicking the **Add Template Parameter** button, or you can add a set of template parameters by clicking the **Import From JSON** button to import a JSON document that defines the parameters.
 In either case, you will end up with one or more parameters defined for your Cloud Resource Template.
 Each parameter has the following properties:

    | **Property Name**      | **Description**                          |
    | ---------------------- | ---------------------------------------- |